Aesthetic Treatment Safety: Risks, Myths and What Patients Should Know

 Why Practitioner Expertise Matters Most

-The most important safety factor is not the product — it is the practitioner.
+Your most important safety factor is not the product — it is choosing the right practitioner.
+You should know how to choose a safe aesthetic practitioner.

 Expertise includes: